l00k/d3ployer/README.md

 Options:
-  -c, --config <path>      Path to deployer.config.ts
+  -c, --config <path>      Path to deployer.config.ts --skip <tasks>           Comma-separated list of tasks to skip
 ```

 If `<name>` matches a scenario, it runs all tasks in that scenario sequentially.
 Otherwise it runs the matching task directly.